 The Guild Starfire is one of those iconic guitar models that helped define the sixties.
 Gibson produced the first thinline semi-acoustics in the mid 1950s, but Guild certainly helped in popularising the concept with their Starfire line.
 It came in several variations: seven guitars and two basses, each with slightly different specifications, and increasing levels or ornamentation.
-The Guild Starfire was first available in 1960, the Starfire has been in production in one form or another the majority of the next 50 years.
+The Guild Starfire was first available in 1960, and has been in production in one form or another the majority of the next 50 years.
 The Starfire IV is perhaps the best known, and is held in high regard, especially amongst blues musicians.
-Follow the links to the left to find out more about each guitar.
-The image above comes from the 1969 Guild catalogue and shows the Starfire III to XII, and the Starfire II bass, as well as some of beautiful finishes offered for these guitars.
+Follow the links below to find out more about each Starfire model.
+The image below comes from the 1969 Guild catalog and shows Starfire models III to XII, and the Starfire II bass, as well as some of beautiful finishes offered for these guitars.

 From the 1963 Guild catalog: A striking beauty in high-gloss Cherry Red, Emerald Green, Honey Amber, or Ebony Grain!
 The Starfire is equipped with unusual features of extra advantage to the rock 'n roll guitarist who seeks a combination of flashy appearance and unique tonal possibilities.

-The descriptions below come from the 1971 Guild catalogue
+The descriptions below come from the 1971 Guild catalog

 All Starfire Guitars: Now with 1 7/8" thin body, 16 3/8" wide, 20 1/4" long, 24 3/4" scale.
 Mahogany neck, rosewood fingerboard (ebony on SF-VI).
 New Humbucking Pick-Ups.